 Do not put this off.

-People who give you their personal email trust you and are interested in what you offer.
+People who give you their email trust you and are interested in your offer.

 You will be able to increase your art sales by providing your email list with valuable content about your art business and art.